svenvc/blog/2025-09-17-http-client-settings.md

   post.
 ```

-To conclude, I want to point you to two authentication options that might be useful.
+To conclude, I want to point out two authentication options that might be useful.
-- ZnClient>>#setBasicAuthenticationUsername:password:
+- `ZnClient>>#setBasicAuthenticationUsername:password:`
-- ZnClient>>#setBearerAuthentication:
+- `ZnClient>>#setBearerAuthentication:`

 These allow you to tackle the most commonly used authentication systems used by web services.